iagerogiannis/movies-db-animation-react-app/README.md

 ## Overview

-The Movies DB Animation is a React App created to make the search for movies easier, offering a user friendly interface with appealing animations.
+The Movies DB Animation is a React App created to make the search for movies easier, providing a user friendly interface with appealing animations.

 ## Installation